+The problem?
 No strategy means no goals, no action plans, and no way to measure your efforts.
 But successful content marketing is never a shot in the dark.

-- Know your ideal customer
+- Talk to your ideal customers

-- Set goals that support the business
+- Set goals that support your business

 - Establish an editorial mission